-SMS is about improving operations of the individual operators, which in turn, improves safety of the "aviation transportation system."
+SMS is about improving the operations of the individual operators, which in turn, improves the safety of the "aviation transportation system."
 Safety managers are at the forefront of these SMS implementations.
 Consequently, safety teams experience a different perspective than the accountable executive.

-Resistance to Aviation SMS' Many Shapes
+Resistance to Aviation SMS Many Shapes

 Resistance to aviation SMS comes in many forms:

 - Hostile attitudes during safety meetings, sometimes mildly suppressed, other times not

 - Perhaps even open disregard for the SMS